Matthewkoziel/Rehosting_Guide_A-Z/reference_guides/openframe_config/README.md

 # OpenFrame Configuration Files

 Below are the configuration files which OpenFrame uses to operate and match the configuration of the customer's mainframe.
 All of the configuration files will end in ```.conf``` and can be found in $OPENFRAME_HOME/config folder.
 This may be the most challenging part of a rehosting project, as getting all of the configurations correct on the first attempt may prove to be difficult.
 Each of the below items are items that are found in the default configuration files and should be brought to light with the customer.
 Each and every configuration below must be set as it is on the mainframe, or OpenFrame will not operate as expected.
 By completing the below section diligently, you can reduce the amount of time it takes to rehost a mainframe dramatically.

+**Note: Many of the below configurations may remain as default, but as OpenFrame expands and adapts, these default values may change in the given configuration files.
+It is recommended that each and every configuration file is set to Mainframe standards**

 # Table of Contents